Privacy Impact Assessments

 The Government of Canada is committed to privacy and the protection of personal information used in the course of providing programs and services to the public.

-The Government of Canada's Privacy Impact Assessment Policy is one of several tools designed to meet this commitment.
+The Government of Canada's Directive on Privacy Impact Assessment is one of several tools designed to meet this commitment.
 This policy was created to ensure that individuals have a right to control the collection, use and disclosure of their personal information.

 Privacy Impact Assessments (PIAs) ensure that all privacy issues have been identified and resolved or mitigated.
 The Government of Canada then seeks advice and notifies the Privacy Commissioner and informs the public that privacy issues have been addressed.

 - Advance Passenger Information / Passenger Name Record Program (API/PNR) – Data Acquisition

 - Advance Passenger Information / Passenger Name Record Program (API/PNR) – Air Passenger Targeting

 - Advance Passenger Information / Passenger Name Record Program (API/PNR) – Intelligence

 - Biometric Expansion Program

 - Alternatives to Detention Program